Examples

 Some example calculations

-The heatindex package has one function, which is also called heatindex.
-The heatindex function takes two arguments: the absolute air temperature in Kelvin and the relative humdity from 0 to 1.
-Below are some (rather trivial) examples.
+The heatindex package has two main functions: one of those functions has the same name as the package and the other function is named wetbulb.
+The heatindex function takes two arguments: the absolute air temperature in kelvin and the relative humidity from 0 to 1.
+The wetbulb function takes three arguments: the pressure in pascal, the air temperature in kelvin, and the relative humidity from 0 to 1.
+Below are some examples.

 Calculate a single value of the heat index